-The lights also have a 24-hour timer and are set to automatically replicate the natural day cycle; with a 30 minute sunrise and sunset setting, and a 60 minute moon rise and moon set setting.
+The lights also have a 24-hour timer and are set to automatically replicate the natural day cycle; with a 30-minute sunrise and sunset setting, and 60-minute moonrise and moonset setting.

-It also has a built in filtration system.
-This is a new style Biocube, and they’ve added and additional 2 inches to the height, making their new aquariums larger.
+It also has a built-in filtration system.
+This is a new style Biocube, and they’ve added an additional 2 inches to the height, making their new aquariums larger.